Get weekly tips, recipes, and my Herbal Jumpstart e-course! Sign up for free today.

-Usnea is an anti-microbial herb, meaning that it effects a wide range of pathogens.
-It, however, is not an antibiotic herb that kills all types of bacteria.
-This is actually a positive trait for humans.
+Usnea is an antimicrobial herb, meaning that it affects a wide range of pathogens.
+However, it does not act like a pharmaceutical antibiotic that indiscriminately kills all bacteria.

 Usnea should be taken as a tincture or a salve.
 I recommend combining it with herbs such as echinacea, yerba mansa, or osha when treating colds, flu, and sore throats when bacterial infection is suspected.
 It is indispensable in the treatment of strep throat, and can prevent the need for antibiotics. - Paul Bergner, Herbalist

 Few studies have been done regarding usnea’s antiviral activity.
 One older in vitro study concluded that “Usnea complanta exhibited significant antiviral activity at a concentration nontoxic to the cell line used.“8

 Another older in vitro test showed usnea’s potential against Epstein-Barr virus (EBV or human herpesvirus-4/HHV-4).9 Steven Buhner reports that it is effective against the human herpes virus family of viruses.10

 Usnea is also commonly used as an antifungal herb.
 It can be used both externally and internally for a variety of fungal infections of the skin, genitals, and nose (sinus infections are often caused by a fungal pathogen).

 Studies have shown usnea extracts to be effective against Trichophyton rubrum, the common skin fungus causing athlete’s foot, “jock itch,” and ringworm in humans.11 A 2017 in vitro study showed that usnea was effective against Candida albicans, an opportunistic yeast that can cause mouth, gut, and vaginal fungal imbalances in humans.12